Snohomish County Public Utility District: Current conservation programs

 The utility started offering incentives, loans and other resources for small-scale solar installations in spring 2009.
 The utility no longer provides incentives but does provide information about installations.

 Snohomish County PUD has developed and led regional conservation programs for more than 30 years.
 The cumulative savings equal more than 100 average-megawatts, enough to serve about 80,000 homes.
 The utility has weatherized more than 60,000 homes, recycled more than 33,000 older, energy-wasting refrigerators and freezers, and sold more than 12 million compact fluorescent lights and LEDs at discounted prices through a retail network.
 In recent years, the utility has consistently beaten its targets for conservation.

 History

-The Snohomish County Public Utility District is a municipal corporation of the State of Washington, formed by a majority vote of the people on November 3, 1936.
-It started as a water utility on January 17, 1946.
-The PUD began operating as an electric utility on September 1, 1949.
+The Snohomish County Public Utility District is a municipal corporation that was formed by a majority vote of the people on November 3, 1936.
+It started as a water utility on January 17, 1946, and expanded into an electric utility on September 1, 1949.

+The PUD was among several investors in the WNP-3 and WNP-5 nuclear power plants planned to by built by the Washington Public Power Supply System (WPPSS) in the 1980s.
+Following the WPPSS's default on bonds in 1983, the agency sued to recover lost funds.

 In 2005, the PUD uncovered audio tapes revealing that Enron energy traders were intentionally manipulating the market during the Western U.S. energy crisis by encouraging suppliers to shut down plants to perform unnecessary maintenance.
+The agency paid $100,000 to partially transcribe the tapes after it had entered into a predatory contract during an energy shortage in 2001.
+The PUD settled with Enron's creditors in 2007 and paid $18 million—10 percent of the original contract amount sought by the creditors.

+Beginning in October 2025, the PUD plans to use its hydroelectric dams as load-following plants to supplement flexible block purchases from the Bonneville Power Administration.
+The change was made to avoid the use of wholesale market power during high-demand periods.
+By 2027, the PUD plans to replace seven electrical substations that had become outdated or unable to cope with growing populations in areas of the county.
+New substations are also planned to be built in Getchell and Smokey Point.

+Services

+The PUD provides electrical service to 373,000 homes and businesses across all of Snohomish County and Camano Island.
+It also provides water for 23,000 customers in areas of Snohomish County.
+The base residential rate is 10.26 cents per kilowatt-hour with a daily charge of 59 cents.
+A temporary raise in the rates was approved in January 2025 to compensate for purchased electricity during a cold wave in January 2024 and restoration of service after the November 2024 bomb cyclone.